Intelligent-Instruments-Lab/iil.is/src/routes/index.md

 Through developing new musical instruments we ask how people, performers and audience alike, perceive and understand technologies with musical agency.

+READ MORE ABOUT THE PROJECT

+IIL hosts Open Lab events in Reykjavík every Friday:

+JOIN THE NEXT OPEN LAB

+IIL hosts researchers and artists to work with us:

+COLLABORATE WITH US